Guest Blogger: Andy Lattal, Ph.D.

 Appropriate Examples of Timeout

 On the other hand, appropriate examples of timeout cover a range of procedures within the definition offered above, with “time-limited” being critical to the definition.
 One such example is that of ignoring an inappropriate remark by a child (or an adult).
 Such behavior, part of the normal human social discourse, would be suspect if the article author’s recommendation of the categorical avoidance of using timeouts were followed literally.
 These variations underline the problem of lumping together under the same label techniques with very different forms and outcomes.
 Behavior analysts are noted for their precision in both language and in the application of techniques.
-With its categorical dismissal of timeout, and labeling all timeouts as “unacceptable,” the author allows for none of the nuances familiar to behavior analysts in defining or using timeouts.
+With its categorical dismissal of a timeout, and labeling all timeouts as “unacceptable,” the author allows for none of the nuances familiar to behavior analysts in defining or using timeouts.

 As for the functioning of timeouts, the author notes that “[a]s far as I have seen, [timeout] has varying, unpredictable results.”
 There are at least two problems with this statement.
-First, relying on anecdotal evidence is one of the first thing professionals in any field are taught not to do.
+First, relying on anecdotal evidence is one of the first things professionals in any field are taught not to do.
 Her statement is categorical and flies in the face of a lot of empirical evidence to the contrary.
 None of these data are mentioned.
 Second, when a well-established technique like timeout doesn’t work, one has to ask “why not?”
 Categorical dismissal of its effectiveness is unjustified without considering the circumstances under which it is shown to be ineffective.
 The parent who says “I’ve tried timeout and it doesn’t work” may be in the same category as the parent who says “I’ve tried positive reinforcement and it doesn’t work.”
 One can imagine, for example, a scenario where a child is sent to her room for a timeout, only to discover the space selected for the timeout is laden with things that may be more enjoyable than the circumstances that landed the child in “timeout” in the first place.
 The point is that in evaluating statements about the use of any behavior-management technique one must ask the right questions about circumstance and context under which the putative technique is being used.
 This isn’t mentioned in the article.

 Opinion Does Not Translate As Fact